Delay Start Capability

 So why are you starting their post-op nerve block pump infusion in your ASC while the surgical block is still present?

 Or, do you try and instruct your patient or their caregivers to remember to unclamp their elastomeric painball pump that evening at home after dinner?

-You can avoid the hazard of both of those scenarios and gain extra hours of post op pain control at home by switching to a pain pump that offers Delay Start capability: Nimbus PainPRO.
+You can gain extra hours of post op pain control at home by switching to the only single-patient-use ambulatory pain pump that offers Delay Start capability: Nimbus PainPRO.

 1. Finneran IV J, Alexander B, Bechis S. Continuous erector spinae plane blocks with automated boluses for analgesia following percutaneous nephrolithotomy.
 Korean J Anesthesiol.
 2021;74(2):178-180.

 2. Finneran JJ, Said ET, Curran BP, et al. Basal infusion versus automated boluses and a delayed start timer for “continuous” sciatic nerve blocks after ambulatory foot and ankle surgery: a randomized clinical trial.
 Anesthesiology.
 2022;136(6):970-982.